 Information about our Quality Program

 The Quality Management (QM) Program ensures that our members experience the best health outcomes possible when receiving physical and behavioral healthcare services.
 This includes collaborating with our provider network to focus on the safety of our members’ care.
 By continually working to improve quality, the QM Program establishes high standards of evidence-based medical practice in the community, prioritizes member health and safety, and works to improve member and provider satisfaction.
 This process helps ensure our members receive high-quality care that improves their health.
 It also positively impacts the health of our community.
-The Blue Cross QM Program goals are to:

-Members can view the Goals of the QM Programand our progress toward meeting these goals in the annual QM Program Evaluation.
+Members can view the goals of the QM Program and our progress toward meeting these goals in the annual QM Program Evaluation.